Asbestos Remediation Tips

 Proper abatement: It’s easy to take shortcuts when trying to finish a construction project, but skipping safety procedures when working with asbestos is not the time to do so.
 Make sure you’re taking all the steps to avoid exposure, including wetting materials, sealing off the area, and wearing a mask to prevent the inhalation of asbestos fibers.

-Please make yourself aware: One of the best things you can do to prevent exposure is to become more educated about the common locations for asbestos and which products are likely to contain them.
+Please make yourself aware: One of the best things you can do to prevent exposure is to become more educated about the standard locations for asbestos and which products are likely to contain them.
 If you can identify or suspect the presence of asbestos, you’ll be more likely to take all safety precautions.